-If the Agent determines the applicant is ineligible, the Agent shall promptly notify the applicant.
-When requested, and within 10 days after the receipt of the notice, the applicant shall be provided an opportunity for an informal hearing to discuss the reason(s) for their ineligibility (RRC applicants shall have the additional right to a grievance hearing in accordance with Section 11 b of the RRC) and to hear any other information the Applicant may wish the Owner to consider relating to their application for housing.

-The Agent shall notify the applicant within 10 days of the informal hearing of their determination to uphold their initial determination of ineligibility or to overturn their initial determination of ineligibility.
+If the Agent determines the applicant is ineligible, the Agent shall promptly notify the Applicant.
+When requested, and within 10 days after the receipt of the notice, the Applicant shall be provided an opportunity for an informal hearing to discuss the reason(s) for their ineligibility and to hear any other mitigating circumstances the Applicant may wish the Agent to consider relating to their application for housing.
+The Agent shall notify the Applicant within 10 days of the informal hearing of their determination to uphold their initial determination of ineligibility or to overturn their initial determination of ineligibility.